 As we have come to expect from the UAE, the shopping in Abu Dhabi is excellent.
 For an authentically Arabian experience, wander through Souk Al Zafarana or Al Ain Souk and haggle for spices, perfumes, handicrafts, Persian rugs and even gold.
 Spend the rest of your day in the stark contrast of the sparkling designer malls.
-Try Abu Dhabi Mall, Marina Mall and Al Wahda Mall.
+Try Abu Dhabi Mall, Marina Mall, Al Wahda Mall and Yas Mall.

 The brilliantly named pastime of dune bashing is a must-do on Abu Dhabi holidays.
 Leave the city for the surrounding desert, take a seat in a 4x4 Jeep and experience a thrilling ride up and over the sand dunes.
 The world's tallest dune, Tel Moreeb, is over 300 metres high.
 For a more old-fashioned way to explore the desert, ride a camel.
 Or just relax and enjoy some stargazing at an evening desert barbecue.